Why onshore call centres are becoming trendy again

 With most companies now expecting to compete on CX, not price or product, it’s certainly a changing landscape.

-Why Onshore Call Centres are back in vogue
+Why Onshore Call Centres are back in fashion

 There has been a notable increase in contact centre onshoring activity in recent years, according to new research from outsourcing consultancy and research firm Everest Group.